PamelaFeijo/advice-app/README.md

-## advice app
+## :zap: Advice app :zap:

 An application used to generate advice, built with React, JavaScript, and CSS.

 ## Project Status

 First version is live.
-You can see the working demo [here](https://adviceforyou-app.netlify.app/).
+You can see the working demo [here](https://adviceforyou-app.netlify.app/) https://adviceforyou-app.netlify.app/.

 ## Installation and Setup Instructions